LauraHilliger/community_curriculum/sustaining_movement/en/1st_month_CC.md

+# Your 1st Month as a Club Captain

 ##Grow: Methods + People + Involvement

 Until learning web skills, openness and learner-centric methods are inherent in our educational systems, until collabortion and connectivity are integral parts of our learning pathways, until we can recognize learning no matter where it happens, until people all over the world can read, write to and think critically about information in the global knowledge ecosystem that is the World Wide Web – our work is not done.